 54 seconds: Speed falls to 149 knots, altitude down to 1,000 feet.

 34 seconds: Speed falls to 134 knots, below safe landing target of 137 knots.
 Altitude is 500 feet.
-Instructor pilot realizes plane is too low.
+Instructor pilot realises plane is too low.

 16 seconds: Speed falls to 118 knots, altitude now 200 feet.
-Pilots notice plane not centered to runway and try to correct.
+Pilots notice plane not centred to runway and try to correct.
 Indicator lights near runway show plane is pointed too low.

 8 seconds: Speed falls to 112 knots, altitude 125 feet.
 Plane's throttles start moving forward.

 7 seconds: Crew member is heard on cockpit voice recorder calling for more speed.